Fort McMurray: Climate

 The community lies at a lower elevation than most other parts of Alberta, so under the right conditions it can be a "hot spot" for Alberta.

 Temperatures range from an average of -17.2 C in January, to 17.3 C in July.
 The average annual precipitation is 404.6 mm and falls mainly in the summer months.
 Average annual snowfall is 110.6 cm, with almost all of it falling between October and April.

 The highest temperature ever recorded in Fort McMurray was 40.3 C on June 30, 2021.
 The lowest temperature ever recorded was -53.3 C on February 1, 1917 and December 31, 1933.

 Neighbourhoods

-Neighbourhoods in Fort McMurray include Abasand Heights, Beacon Hill, Eagle Ridge, Grayling Terrace, Gregoire, Lower Townsite, Parsons Creek, Prairie Creek, Saline Creek, Stone Creek, Thickwood Heights, Dickinsfield, Timberlea, and Waterways.
+Neighbourhoods in Fort McMurray include Abasand Heights, Beacon Hill, Dickinsfield, Eagle Ridge, Grayling Terrace, Gregoire, Lower Townsite, Parsons Creek, Prairie Creek, Saline Creek, Stone Creek, Thickwood Heights, Timberlea, and Waterways.